|Do you believe agave nectar is a healthy sugar alternative?|

-Also keep in mind that gluten reactions are accumulative.
-The amount of the product you consume matters as much as what else you eat along with it.
+Also, keep in mind that gluten reactions are accumulative.
+The amount of the product you eat at one time matters as much as what else you eat along with it.
 If you're putting agave on gluten-free bread made from contaminated grains, you're going to have a problem.

-This is why pinning down reactions can be almost impossible at times.
+This is why pinning down reactions to an individual product can be almost impossible at times.
 There are just too many variables, especially when you start to return processed foods back into your diet.

 While one product might not cause you to react, on any given day, the combination of two or three might.
 In addition, what you don't react to today, you might react to tomorrow, due to a higher gluten load from other forms of contamination, which makes the problem even more complex.